Trump faces raft of foreign policy challenges in new year

 AFGHANISTAN

-When Trump made his first visit to Afghanistan on Thanksgiving Day, he announced that negotiations with the Taliban, which had fallen apart in September, were back on track.
-He claimed the militant group wanted to find a political resolution to the war, now more than 18 years old.
+The U.S. wants any deal to include a promise from the Taliban that Afghanistan would not be used as a base by terrorist groups.
+A key part of a pact would include the Taliban agreeing to participate in all-Afghan negotiations to decide what a post-war Afghanistan would look like.

+Such negotiations are expected to be contentious and touch on the rights of women, free speech and changes to the Afghan constitution.
+They also would determine the fate of tens of thousands of Taliban fighters and heavily armed militias run by Afghan warlords who have amassed wealth and power since the Taliban was ousted from power after 9/11.

-“We’ll see if they want to make a deal,” he told U.S. troops at Bagram Air Base. “’It’s got to be a real deal, but we’ll see.
+“We’ll see if they want to make a deal,” Trump told U.S. troops on Thanksgiving Day when he visited Afghanistan for the first time.
+“It’s got to be a real deal, but we’ll see.
 But they want to make a deal.”

-Less than two weeks later, talks were back on pause after an attack outside Bagram killed two Afghans and wounded 70 others, including members of the U.S.-led coalition force.
-The Taliban later claimed responsibility for the attack, which also damaged the base.

-It’s no secret that Trump wants U.S. engagement in Afghanistan to end, but critics worry that this will lead him to make too many concessions to the Taliban.

 Former Defense Secretary James Mattis, who resigned from the Trump administration over his opposition to the president’s decision to remove troops from Syria, said the Taliban have not proven trustworthy in the past so instead of “trust and verify,” the U.S. should “verify and then trust.”